Metafam-Code/BasicNFT/README.md

 ### STEP 3 [ IPFS ]

 - Upload image
-- How to setup metadata to be read by OpenSea
+- How to setup metadata to be read by OpenSea => https://docs.opensea.io/docs/metadata-standards
-CHECKOUT NFT METADATA STANDARD: https://docs.opensea.io/docs/metadata-standards

 ```
 {